 What are the IPv4 and IPv6 loopback addresses?

-Loopback is the process where a sent request comes back to the same place.
-In a computer network, each node has an address over a network, known as an IP address.
+Loopback is the process in which a sent request comes back to the initiator.
+In the computer network, each node has an address over a network, known as an IP address.

 If a network client program sends a packet to the loopback address, the operating system routes the packet back to the userspace.